hamzazizkhan/MCS-lab-04/README.md

 rho(3)
 5.268873315561877  rho = [0.25,0.25,0.25,0.25]

 5.253696487300989  rho = [0.25,0.2,0.3,0.25]

 4.826155756953032  rho = [0.2,0.2,0.4,0.2]

 4.21633775744711   rho = [0.2,0.1,0.5,0.2]

 4.494264154910868  rho = [0.1,0.1,0.6,0.2]

 2.5259457856213836 rho = [0.1,0.1,0.7,0.1]

 1.9548732210024538 rho = [0.1,0.1,0.8,0]

 1.64786411858181   rho = [0,0.1,.9,0]

 1.3804517032445867 rho = [0,0,1,0]

-There is only one jump in aggregation measure. aggregation increase as zone 3 effect increases.
+There is only one jump in aggregation measure. aggregation increases as zone 3 effect increases.
 This is rational as z3 attracts nearby boids to the centre of mass in zone 3 resulting in boids being closer together. increasing z3 effect would be the most reliable way to increase aggregation.